pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

   - name: deathless defenses
     type: Ex
     levels: [20]
     text: At 20th level, the warder can indefinitely hold a position to protect her allies, even if it may cost her her life.
 The warder must expend two uses of her armiger's mark ability as an immediate action to activate her deathless defenses.
 While this ability is active, the warder is capable of maintaining her defensive focus as a move action (but recovers no maneuvers unless she spends a full round to recover) but gains the full bonuses of her defensive focus.
-Additionally, she receives the benefits of her aegis ability as well.
+Additionally, she receives the benefits of her guardianship ability as well.
 She is unable to die from hit point damage while this effect is in use.
 She may maintain the use of this ability each round at the cost of one use of her armiger's mark ability, or she may end it as a free action.
 Abilities or effects that don't inflict hit point damage, such as energy drain or ability damage, can still kill the warder.
 While this effect is in use, she is immune to mind-affecting abilities, as her focus prevents any from tampering with her mind.
 Once this ability ends, either voluntarily or if the character runs out uses of armiger's mark (assuming she is not dead), the warder is exhausted and must rest a full 8 hours to recover.
 ---

 Protective and disciplined warriors, warders are fighting men and women who use their knowledge of warfare, tactics, and strategy combined with superior combat training to accomplish their goals in defending others.
 Their intellect guides them through battle, and their skill at arms achieves their success.

+Some warders take up the defense of a sole person, and protect them above all others.
+Be they hired, inspired, or simply forced into it, a sworn protector warder is known for devotion and service to their chosen ward.
+These sworn protectors are highly valued, as they are quite skilled and effective at deterring threats.

 **Adventures:** Warders adventure to further their employer's missions, to serve on battlefields as protectors and champions, or to protect those that they care about.
 Some warders adventure to forge kingdoms of their own, battle tyranny, fight others of their kind for honor, or to live simply and by their own code.